 The Gathering offers an interactive space where arts organizations, artists and attendees dedicated to advancing equity, diversity, inclusivity and pluralism in the arts can share dialogue on common purposes and strategies in shaping how contemporary intersections in artistic practice influence diverse Canadian cultural expressions.

 The Gathering: Online is a series of conversations exploring frameworks for understanding how Artists and Arts Organization are thinking about their work and programming given the COVID-19 pandemic and it’s ongoing impact on the Arts Sector.
-We are committed to being a supportive convenor of arts practitioners from the Indigenous, racialized, deaf, disabled and mad, women and other historically-marginalized artists and communities.
+More information.

 The Gathering: IBPOC Women and the Arts

 Thinking and exploring the ways towards increased inclusion in the Arts Sector

 December 2 – 8, 2019 | Exhibition Reception: December 4, 2019

 The Gathering: Celebrating 10 years of showcasing, convening and supporting equity and pluralism in the Arts

 Tuesday, May 21, 2019 at Nia Centre for the Arts